Skip to main content

 Channel-reported naming

 Three asset breakdowns expose revenue metrics under a different name due to source-schema convention.
 Values are identical — only the field name differs.
+When building cross-asset reports that combine all six, normalize to a single name in your query layer.

 All asset breakdowns expose:ad_spend · clicks · impressions · link_clicks · reported_orders · reported_revenue · landing_page_views · add_to_cart · checkouts_initiated · view_content · add_payment_info · post_engagement · page_engagement · post_reaction · searchesVideo Asset additionally exposes: video_views_total · cost_per_video_view